ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :default: ``''``

-.. confval:: Cells segmentation end name or path
+.. confval:: Cells segmentation end name

   Last part of the file name or full path of the file containing the masks of the segmented obejcts (e.g., single cells).
 The data can be a single 2D image,